Assessment and exam arrangements: summer 2021

 We have a range of support available to you during the assessment period and throughout the year:

 - Your school office can answer specific queries about the arrangements for your assessments.

 - Your personal tutor or the school's senior tutor can support your progress through the year.

-- Our Student Wellbeing Service offer help and guidance if you are experiencing challenges, or want some extra support.
+- Our mental health and wellbeing services offer help and guidance if you are experiencing challenges, or want some extra support.

-- If you need wellbeing and mental health support, contact Wellbeing Access.
+- If you need wellbeing and mental health support, request wellbeing support.